booch/presentations/HTTP_Exploration/slides.md

 ~~~

-Note that you can simplify the request line (except HTTP/0.9)
+Note that you don't need the protocol and server in the request line (except HTTP/0.9)

-What's different about this, compared to HTTP/1.0?
+How does this differ from HTTP/1.0?
   * Hint: Hit Control+C

 ---